 We found 5 family medicine practitioners who accept United Healthcare Compass Balanced near Marble Falls, TX.

-Dr. John Calder practices family medicine and diagnostic radiology.
-Dr. Calder is affiliated with Scott & White Healthcare.
-He graduated from the University of Texas Southwestern Medical School and then he performed his residency at a hospital affiliated with Texas A & M Health Science Center.
-He honors United Healthcare Compass, United Healthcare Choice, United Healthcare HSA, and more.
+Dr. John Calder's areas of specialization are family medicine and diagnostic radiology.
+He is professionally affiliated with Scott & White Healthcare.
+Dr. Calder accepts United Healthcare Compass, United Healthcare Choice, and United Healthcare HSA, as well as other insurance carriers.
+After attending the University of Texas Southwestern Medical School, he completed his residency training at a hospital affiliated with Texas A & M Health Science Center.

-Dr. Robert McClimans works as a family medicine physician in Marble Falls, TX and Gatesville, TX.
-He honors Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
-Dr. McClimans attended medical school at A.T.
+Dr. Robert McClimans is a family medicine physician.
+He takes several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold.
+He studied medicine at A.T.
 Still University, Kirksville College of Osteopathic Medicine.

 Conditions / Treatments